DETAILED ACTION

 Regarding claim 20, ZHU discloses the method further comprises: monitoring power consumption in each of the plurality of branch circuits (¶ 0038, 0040, 0048-0049, 0059, 0090); determining a power generation available from an onsite power source; and automatically setting the charge rate further based on the power consumption and on the power generation (¶ 0049, 0057, 0091).

-Claim(s) 6 and 13-14 is/are rejected under 35 U.S.C.
-103 as being unpatentable over ZHU in view of SANCHEZ as applied to claims 1-5, 7-12, and 15-21 above, and further in view of HAAS (US Pub.
-No. 2017/0088001).
+Claim(s) 6 and 14 is/are rejected under 35 U.S.C.
+103 as being unpatentable over ZHU in view of SANCHEZ and NARLA as applied to claims 1-5, 7-13, and 15-21 above, and further in view of HAAS (Pub.
+No.: US 2017/0088001; cited in previous office action).

-Regarding claim 6, ZHU as modified by SANCHEZ teaches the method of claim 1, and ZHU further discloses the electrical panel is coupled to a utility grid (¶ 0045), the method further comprising: determining a power generation available from an onsite power source (¶ 0049, 0057, 0091); and if the utility grid is [used to provide power], automatically setting the charge rate further based on a present power consumption for the plurality of branch circuits exclusive of the at least one branch circuit (¶ 0038, 0047-0049, 0052, 0090, 0117).
+if the utility grid is prioritized, automatically setting the charge rate further based on a present power consumption for the plurality of branch circuits exclusive of the at least one branch circuit (ZHU, ¶ 0038, 0047-0049, 0052, 0090, 0117).

-ZHU fails to disclose the method further comprising: determining whether to prioritize power from the utility grid or the onsite power source; and if the utility grid is prioritized, automatically setting the charge rate further based on a present power consumption for the plurality of branch circuits exclusive of the at least one branch circuit; or if the onsite power source is prioritized, automatically setting the charge rate based on the power generation available from the onsite power source.
+ZHU as modified by SANCHEZ and NARLA fails to teach the method further comprising: if the onsite power source is prioritized, automatically setting the charge rate based on the power generation available from the onsite power source.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention was made to incorporate determining whether to prioritize power from the utility grid or the onsite power source as disclosed in HAAS into the system of ZHU to produce an expected result of a system including determining whether to prioritize power from the utility grid or the onsite power source.
-The modification would be obvious because one of ordinary skill in the art would be motivated to optimize the energy supply from the grid and the onsite power source (HAAS, ¶ 0008).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to include automatically setting the charge rate based on the power generation available from the onsite power source in order to optimize the energy supply from the onsite power source (HAAS, ¶ 0008).

-Regarding claim 14, ZHU as modified by SANCHEZ and HAAS teaches the processing circuitry is further configured to: if the utility grid is prioritized, automatically set the charge rate further based on a present power consumption for the plurality of branch circuits exclusive of the at least one branch circuit (ZHU, ¶ 0038, 0047-0049, 0052, 0090, 0117); or if the onsite power source is prioritized, automatically set the charge rate based on the power generation available from the onsite power source (HAAS, ¶ 0009, 0018, 0021, 0057-0058).
+Regarding claim 14, ZHU as modified by SANCHEZ and NARLA teaches the system of claim 13, and further teaches the processing circuitry is further configured to: if the utility grid is prioritized, automatically set the charge rate further based on a present power consumption for the plurality of branch circuits exclusive of the at least one branch circuit (ZHU, ¶ 0038, 0047-0049, 0052, 0090, 0117).

 Claim(s) 22 is/are rejected under 35 U.S.C.
-103 as being unpatentable over ZHU in view of SANCHEZ as applied to claims 1-5, 7-12, and 15-21 above, and further in view of RAO (US Pub.
-No. 2020/0259336; cited on IDS with date 12/5/2022).
+103 as being unpatentable over ZHU in view of SANCHEZ and NARLA as applied to claims 1-5, 7-13, and 15-21 above, and further in view of RAO (Pub.
+No.: US 2020/0259336; cited on IDS with date 12/5/2022; cited in previous office action).

-Regarding claim 22, ZHU as modified by SANCHEZ teaches the method as applied to claim 1, but ZHU fails to disclose identifying one or more loads coupled to the plurality of branch circuits that are drawing power; and based on the maximum electrical load and on the respective currents, ceasing to provide power from the plurality of branch circuits to the identified one or more loads.
+Regarding claim 22, ZHU as modified by SANCHEZ and NARLA teaches the method as applied to claim 1, but ZHU fails to disclose identifying one or more loads coupled to the plurality of branch circuits that are drawing power; and based on the maximum electrical load and on the respective currents, ceasing to provide power from the plurality of branch circuits to the identified one or more loads.

 RAO discloses identifying one or more loads coupled to the plurality of branch circuits that are drawing power; and based on the maximum electrical load and on the respective currents, ceasing to provide power from the plurality of branch circuits to the identified one or more loads (¶ 0133-0136).